-To isolate the cascade signal from muon background, dif ferent selection criteria were applied.
-Among these were simple quality criteria like the specific topology of cascade like events, the development of the hit pattern in time, as well as causal and likelihood criteria.
+To isolate the cascade signal from muon background, different selection criteria were applied.
+Among these were simple quality criteria like the specific topology of cascadelike events, the development of the hit pattern in time, as well as causal and likelihood criteria.

 A widely utilized topology criterion for cascade analysis was provided by TensorOfInertia [2].
-This reconstruc tion considered the hit-pattern as a rigid body, with the op tical modules as mass points with their charge equivalent to their mass.
+This reconstruction considered the hit-pattern as a rigid body, with the optical modules as mass points with their charge equivalent to their mass.
 For this rigid body, the mass-eigenstates and corresponding eigenvalues were calculated.
 The ratio of the highest eigenvalue and the sum of all three eigenvalues is a measure how spherical the hit-pattern is and thus can be used to separate cascade-like from track-like events.

-To separate a cascade-like hit pattern, which is a stationary source of light and a track, a moving source of light the hits in the detector were projected along a track moving through the detector with LineFitVelocity [12].
-For cascade-like events its value is much smaller then for tracklike events and the identification of both hit patterns was possible.
+To separate a cascade-like hit pattern, which is a stationary source of light and a track, a moving source of light, the hits in the detector were projected along a track moving through the detector with LineFitVelocity [12].
+For cascade-like events its value is much smaller then for track-like events and the identification of both hit patterns was possible.

-In the analysis chain the following likelihood reconstruc tion algorithms were used: ACER [13], which is a determin istic energy estimator, CascadeLlh [2], which uses proba bility density functions (pdfs) to perform a 4-dimensional fit, and Credo, which is more sophisticated algorithm that incorporates a model of light propagation in the ice, the fulh timing information and reconstructs the energy and direction of the incident neutrino.
+In the analysis chain the following likelihood reconstruction algorithms were used: ACER [13], which is a deterministic energy estimator, CascadeLlh [2], which uses probability density functions (pdfs) to perform a 4-dimensional fit, and Credo, which is more sophisticated algorithm that incorporates a model of light propagation in the ice, the full timing information and reconstructs the energy and direction of the incident neutrino.
+For Cascadellh, the reduced likelihood rlogl defined as a ratio of the logarithm of the likelihood and the number of degrees of freedom was calculated.
+Smaller values of rlogl indicate consistency with the cascade-like hypothesis and this helps to separate signal and background.

-Figure 1: Normalized TimeSplitPosition distributions for data (black points), sum of muon and atmospheric neutrino backgrounds (blue) and $E^{-2}$ astrophysical $v_e$ signal (magenta).
+Figure 1: Normalized TimeSplitPosition distributions for data (black points), sum of muon and atmospheric neutrino backgrounds (blue) and E^{-2} astrophysical v_e signal (magenta).